 We provide opportunities to recap prior knowledge, as well as learning new skills and concepts.

-We teach English and Mathematics daily, as well as Guided Reading and whole class reading.
+We teach Writing and Mathematics daily, as well as Guided Reading.
 We revisit basic skills for English and Mathematics each day, in order to embed core concepts and principles.
 Our curriculum is designed to be as broad and balanced as possible.
 Our intention is for children to leave Southfields at the end of Key Stage Two with experiences and knowledge that will last a lifetime.

-English encompasses writing, grammar, punctuation, spelling, DEW (Daily Exercise in Writing), handwriting and presentation.
-Where possible, our learning is centred around a high-quality text that full of rich vocabulary.
-We immerse the children in their learning through the use of a range of opportunities based around a text, enabling them to get lost in the magic of a book whilst delveoping their vocabulary and English skills and knowledge.
+Writing encompasses composition, grammar, punctuation, spelling, handwriting and presentation.
+Where possible, our learning is centred around a high-quality text full of rich vocabulary.
+We immerse the children in their learning through the use of a range of opportunities based around a text, enabling them to get lost in the magic of a book whilst developing their vocabulary, compositional skills and knowledge.

-In Mathematics, we teach core concepts and knowledge, as well as providing opportunities to learn through reasoning and problem solving.
-We use concrete aparatus, manipulatives and a wide range of resources to enhance a broad understanding.
+In Mathematics, we teach core concepts and knowledge, as well as provide opportunities to apply their understanding through reasoning and problem solving.
+We use concrete apparatus, manipulatives and a wide range of resources to enhance a broad understanding.
 Teachers are aware of the progress made by all choldren in each lesson and intervene quickly to address misconceptions as they occur in order to prevent errors in understanding.
-We also take a mastery approach, so that the children acquire a deep, long-term, secure and adaptable understanding of the subject.
+Teaching in Mathematics is based around the mastery approach, so that the children acquire a deep, long-term, secure and adaptable understanding of the subject.

-At Southfields, we nurture a love of reading and aim to link learning with texts where possible, creating a book-rich environment.
-The children have opportunities to listen to adults read, explore texts and read a range of genres for pleasure.
+At Southfields, we place an emphasis on nurturing a love of reading and aim to link learning with texts where possible, creating a book-rich environment.
+Alongside our reading curriculum, all children have regular opportunities to read alongside adults, explore texts and read a range of genres for pleasure.
 Our school library supports our book-rich environment and is an immersive and quiet space where the children can enjoy the pleasure of becoming lost in a fantastic plot of their favourite story.

 In addition to this, our curriculum has full progression grids and comprehensive schemes of work that rsupports the planning of the wider curriculum.
-These areas include: Humanities (Geography and History), RE (Peterborough Agreed Syllabus), The Arts (Music, Art and Creative Design, Dance and Performance), STEM (Science, Technology, Electronics and Mathematics), Computing, PE and Sports and SMSC (PSHE, SRE and British Values).
+These areas include: Humanities (Geography and History), RE (Peterborough Agreed Syllabus), The Arts (Music, Art and Creative Design, Dance and Performance), STEM (Science, Technology, Electronics and Mathematics), Computing, PE and Sports as well as SMSC (PSHE, SRE and British Values).

 Where possible, we develop cross-curricular links and embed prior learning and understanding through opportunities in which skills can be re-enforced through teaching and learning within another subject.

-Staff strive to create the best, relevant and purposeful learning opportunities and keep up to date with educational research, initiatives and ideas.
-Staff share excellence and expertise to further enhance the quality of teaching and learning being delivered, aiming to create the best possible opportunities for the children.
+Staff strive to create purposeful learning opportunities and keep up to date with educational research, initiatives and ideas.
+Staff share excellence and expertise to further enhance the quality of teaching and learning being delivered, aiming to create the best possible opportunities for our children.